 Named one of the most anticipated books of 2021 by a number of publications, Fiona Mozley’s new novel Hot Stew centers around a battle for an unassuming property in London’s prime neighborhood of Soho.
 A young millionaire and two brothel workers vie for their claim in the property in a story of wealth and inheritance, gender and power, and two women’s survival.
-Mozley will join us for a conversation celebrating the launch of the book with Arianna Rebolini (Public Relations), author and books editor for BuzzFeed News.
+Mozley joined us for a conversation celebrating the launch of the book with Arianna Rebolini (Public Relations), author and books editor for BuzzFeed News.

 By Fiona Mozley

 In the middle of the bustle of London’s Soho, among the theaters and sex shops and pubs, sits a building.
 It isn’t particularly assuming.
 But it’s a prime piece of real estate, and a young millionaire, Agatha Howard, wants to convert it into luxury condos as soon as she can kick out all the tenants.